-- The SENDCo will visit pre-schools with the class teacher or Foundation Stage Leader when appropriate and attend annual reviews for pre-school children. - If your child would be helped by a social story book/passport to support them in understand moving on, one will then be made for them with information about their current placement and their new school. - Your child will be able to visit our school and stay for a play and activity session. - Parents will be invited to attend an information evening/given any relevant information to support this transition. - You may be given an opportunity for additional visits where appropriate to help to prepare your child for their move to the school.
+- The SENCo will visit pre-schools with the class teacher or Foundation Stage Leader when appropriate and attend annual reviews for pre-school children. - If your child would be helped by a social story book/passport to support them in understand moving on, one will then be made for them with information about their current placement and their new school. - Your child will be able to visit our school and stay for a play and activity session. - Parents will be invited to attend an information evening. - You may be given an opportunity for additional visits where appropriate to help to prepare your child for their move to the school.